Breastfeeding and dummies: Everything you need to know

 • One-piece dummies are easier to clean.
 They're also less likely to break or come apart, which means fewer small parts that could be a choking hazard.

-If you are breastfeeding and decide to give your baby a dummy, you should wait until your baby’s breastfeeding schedule is well-established (usually at around 4 to 6 weeks old) before you introduce a soother into their routine.
+If you’re breastfeeding and decide to give your baby a dummy, you should wait until your baby’s breastfeeding schedule is well-established (usually at around 4-6 weeks old) before you introduce a soother into their routine.

 • Reducing breastfeeds: According to NCT, the use of dummies can decrease how often, as well as how long, babies are breastfed.